DCC-EX/mkdocs-test/docs/contributing/99-release-todo.md

 - [ ] Conductor friendly getting started with RTR and officially supported Mega DIY stack only

-    - [ ] General getting started page - link from home page
+    - [ ] General getting started page
     - [ ] General EX-CommandStation page
     - [ ] Clarity on what you need including **good and recommended** power supplies
-    - [ ] EXRAIL under EX-CS
+    - [x] EXRAIL under EX-CS
-    - [ ] TrackManager under EX-CS - no waveform/DC PWM details, they can be a reference later, just focus on config and use
+    - [x] TrackManager under EX-CS - no waveform/DC PWM details, they can be a reference later, just focus on config and use
     - [ ] EX-CSB1 RTR information - must be complete
     - [ ] Mega DIY stack page - Mega + EX8874/Arduino R3 + WiFiShield8266 only (no hardware mods, plug n play only)